regorxxx/foobar2000-SMP.github.io/docs/scripts/listenbrainz-smp.md

 [*] Involves content resolution by Artist, Title or Recording MBID.
 Displays found matches.

 !!! warning
-	Listens sync is not managed by this script.
+	Listens syncing is not managed by this script.
 It's recommended to use [foo_listenbrainz2](https://github.com/phw/foo_listenbrainz2).

 ### Buttons bar